Rethinking Technology Stack Selection with AI Coding Proficiency: Experimental Results Analysis

 \(\bullet\) {\bf Analysis of Failure Patterns.} \autoref{tab:rq2-result} shows the distribution of failure cases across six LLMs.
 Our analysis shows that `Incorrect Functionality' and `Missing Edge Handling' are the two most common failure patterns, separately accounting for 53.07\% and 40.66\% of all failure cases.
 This finding is alarming, as these two types of issues are closely related to the quality and output of software development.
 Functional correctness is the cornerstone of software, while comprehensive edge case and exception handling are key to ensuring stable and reliable system operation in real-world industrial environments~\cite{de2017revisiting,de2018studying}.
 When models systematically ignore these edge handling processes, they effectively plant a `ticking time bomb' in the code snippets.
 It could lead to various hidden dangers during application deployment, ranging from security vulnerabilities caused by insufficient input validation to service crashes caused by uncaught exceptions.
 Therefore, one of the most serious dangers exposed by the low AI proficiency of a library is that it induces models to generate code snippets with inherent defects in functional correctness and reliability, thereby amplifying these security risks in the LLM era.

 In addition, the pattern of `Syntax Errors' accounts for a significant proportion of GPT-4o's outputs.
 Among the 4,250 code snippets generated by GPT-4o, 250 of them contain syntax errors, accounting for 5.88\%.
 These seemingly naive errors can directly lead to build or integration failures in real-world engineering processes, significantly extending debugging cycles and severely undermining development teams' trust in AI-assisted development.
-For model providers, persistent syntax issues not only mask deeper product flaws (e.g., low efficiency in the generated code snippets) but also undermine the model's iteration efficiency, user experience, and market reputation.
+For model providers, persistent syntax issues not only mask deeper product flaws (e.g., low-efficiency code) but also undermine the model's iteration efficiency, user experience, and market reputation.

 \finding{The most common failure patterns of low-quality code snippets are `Incorrect Functionality' and `Missing Edge Handling'.
-These can seriously endanger the correctness and reliability of software systems and introduce potential security issues to software development.
+These can seriously endanger the correctness and reliability of software systems and introduce potential security issues in software development.
 It highlights the gap between LLM code generation results and the requirements of actual software development scenarios.}